Fiffers/Raid-Helper-Bot-to-Wowhead-Converter/README.md

 Run main.py in a terminal

 The URL for the raid composition planner is now on your clipboard, so just paste it in a web browser.

+# Dependencies:
+Pandas - Used to parse and save .csv files.

+Pyperclip - Used to read and write to clipboard